 Topping Ideas

-You don’t really need toppings on a smoothie bowl it makes it so luxurious and potentially more filling!
+You don’t really need toppings on a smoothie bowl, it makes it so luxurious and potentially more filling!

-- Fresh Fruit: Fresh strawberries, blueberries, or raspberries are great toppings for this vegan smoothie bowl.
+- Fresh fruit: Fresh strawberries, blueberries, or raspberries are great toppings for this vegan smoothie bowl.
 Banana slices are one of my favorite toppings because we always have bananas on hand.

-- Nut Butter: This recipe includes almond butter but adding a drizzle on top can make it extra luscious.
+- Nut butter: This recipe includes almond butter, but adding a drizzle on top can make it extra luscious.
 Alternatively, peanut butter or cashew butter works well, too, for topping this perfect bowl.

-- Coconut Flakes: Coconut flakes or coconut chips are a great addition to any smoothie bowl.
+- Coconut flakes: Coconut flakes or coconut chips are a great addition to any smoothie bowl.

-- Popped Quinoa: Popped quinoa is a fun topping and adds a different, fun texture to this vegan smoothie.
+- Popped quinoa: Popped quinoa is a fun topping and adds a different, fun texture to this vegan smoothie.

-How To Make A Thick Smoothie Bowl
+Pro Tips For A Thick Smoothie Bowl

-There are two key techniques to making a thick creamy smoothie bowl.
+There are two key techniques to making a thick, creamy smoothie bowl.

 - Use frozen fruit whenever possible.

-Pro tip: When your bananas are getting close to being overripe, peel them, break them in half, and freeze them.
+When your bananas are getting close to being overripe, peel them, break them in half, and freeze them.
 This way, you’ll always have some on hand.
 Bananas make a great smoothie base and add to the creaminess. - Use minimal to no liquid.
-The amount of liquid needed for a thick blueberry smoothie bowl depends on how robust your blender is.
-You can also get away with less liquid in a smoothie if your blender has a tamper.

 Storage Tips